skip navigation

 We use a reduced clause in each part of a The more…, the … expression.
-A comparative word form is used in each part.
+The correlative comparative is a paired construction.
+Each part is syntactically alike.
 A comma separates the two clauses.

 The more the building shook, the more we held on.